sakinaah/FiveM-Car-Radio-Script/README.md

 [IN-PROGRESS] - Additions to come.
 Display YouTube Thumbnail and Video Title, Timeframe update while the song is playing.

-✨ Features: Start/stop button, Volume slider, and Timeframe control.
+✨ Features: Start/stop button, Volume slider, Timeframe control, and a Neat Glowing Blue Display.

 📂 Installation Download the resource and place it in your server's resources folder.